krtfpls/SmallWarehouse-Management-React/README.md

 # Magazyn

-App for individual warehouse management
+App for simple warehouse management

 Change and fill appsettings_scheme.json to appsettings.json